 Starting Fresh Program

-The Starting Fresh Program is a series of classes on managing diabetes and other chronic diseases.
+The Starting Fresh Program is a series of four classes on managing diabetes and other chronic diseases.
 These classes include health information as well as guidance on choosing healthier foods, label reading, grocery shopping tips, meal and activity ideas.
-Participants also receive fresh produce and recipes.
-We offer a monthly support group for those who complete the weekly classes with guest speakers that focus on topics relevant to those with chronic diseases.
-Your primary care provider may refer you, or you may contact us directly for the most up-to-date information and dates for the next classes at our email startingfresh@mercy.com or call 419-251-2463.
+Participants receive fresh produce and recipes.
+Starting Fresh classes are held at the Franklin Avenue Medical Center and offered on Zoom.
+Your primary care provider may refer you, or you may contact us directly for the most up-to-date information and class dates at startingfresh@mercy.com or 419-251-2463.

 Getting Healthy Zone

-The Getting Healthy Zone is a community-driven initiative working to increase infant vitality, improve the health of residents, and create a community where people want to live, work, and visit.
-The initiative covers the 43608, 43610, and 43520 zip code areas.
-For more information call, 419-251-2453.
+The Getting Healthy Zone is a community-driven initiative working to increase infant vitality, improve the health of residents and create a community where people want to live, work and visit.
+The Getting Healthy Zone covers the 43608, 43610 and 43620 zip code areas.
+Learn more about the good work Mercy Health does to support our neighbors and communities in the Getting Healthy Zone report to the community.

 Financial Opportunity Center